thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Material_UI.desc.md

 ### Exercise

-Using Material UI's `Card`, `Stepper`, and `DatePicker` components, make another view for your app that looks like this:
+Incorporating Material UI's `Stepper` and `DatePicker` components, make another view for your app that looks like this:

 ![](https://students-gschool-production.s3.amazonaws.com/uploads/asset/file/502/vacay_animated.gif)